Blazemeter/taurus/site/dat/kb/TeamCity.md

 # Running Taurus with TeamCity

+_By: Iurii Bushnev, June 2017_

 Taurus is an open source framework for performance tests automation.
-It can be used to run scripts from scratch as well as allows to run tests from other open source tools including JMeter, Gatling, Selenium or Locust.
-It hides complexity of existing automation tools and provides user-friendly and convenient wrapper.
-One of the main strength of Taurus is that it can be integrated with any of continuous integration (CI) servers in few steps.
-Usage of CI servers helps us to automate tests execution and avoid routine actions to run our scripts again and again.
-In this article we are going to find out how we can easily run our Taurus performance script in the TeamCity continuous integration server while you also can find tutorials for other CI solutions: [Jenkins](Jenkins) and [Bamboo](Bamboo).
+It can be used to run scripts from scratch as well as allows to run tests from other open source tools.
+These include [JMeter](http://jmeter.apache.org/), [Gatling](http://gatling.io/), [Selenium](http://www.seleniumhq.org/) or [Locust](http://locust.io/).

+Taurus simplifies use of existing automation tools and provides a user-friendly and convenient "wrapper".
+One of Taurus's main strengths is that it can be integrated with any [continuous integration (CI)](https://www.blazemeter.com/jenkins?utm_source=taurus&&utm_medium=KB&utm_campaign=taurus-teamcity) servers in just a few steps.
+Using CI servers helps us automate test execution and avoid the routine actions if running our scripts again and again.

+In this article we are going to find out how we can easily run our Taurus performance script in the TeamCity continuous integration server.
+You can also find tutorials for other CI solutions: [Jenkins](Jenkins) and [Bamboo](Bamboo) on the Taurus website.

+## Creating a Taurus Script
 First of all, let’s create our first Taurus performance script:

 ```yaml